Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

     reason: The Metrics API has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.ExtenedResourceProperties.properties._rid
+    where: $.definitions.ExtendedResourceProperties.properties._rid
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.ExtenedResourceProperties.properties._ts
+    where: $.definitions.ExtendedResourceProperties.properties._ts
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.ExtenedResourceProperties.properties._self
+    where: $.definitions.ExtendedResourceProperties.properties._self
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.ExtenedResourceProperties.properties._etag
+    where: $.definitions.ExtendedResourceProperties.properties._etag
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json